Donald Trump Has Already Raised Millions For His 2020 Re-Election Campaign

 — Paul Bedard (@SecretsBedard) March 22, 2017

-Incidentally, 2016 Democratic presidential candidates Lincoln Chafee and Martin O’Malley have both expressed an interest in running for the party’s nomination in 2020.
+2016 Democratic presidential candidates Lincoln Chafee and Martin O’Malley have both expressed an interest in running for the party’s nomination in 2020.

 [Featured Image by Olivier Douliery/Getty Images]